Wiros9/book/docs/specs/countries.rst

 Countries and places
 ====================

-This plugin classifies geographical regions into two database models:
-"countries" and "cities".
+This plugin differentiates two big types of geographical regions: "countries" and "cities".
 It is not interested in bigger areas than countries like continents (for these you would write another plugin).

 .. glossary::